Notice of Pre-AIA or AIA Status

 Claim 13: Kim teaches the light output layer (40) of the light emitting diode (20) is a transparent substrate (transparent, see para [0045]) of the light emitting diode (20) or a reflective layer provided on the transparent substrate.

-Claim 14: Kim teaches he light emitting diode (20) is provided on the substrate (10) in a chip-on-board manner.
+Claim 14: Kim teaches the light emitting diode (20) is provided on the substrate (10) in a chip-on-board manner.

-However, Kim fails to teach the first refractive layer further comprising: a second refractive layer covering the quantum dot layer and having a fourth refractive index, r4, that is lower than the third refractive index.
+The prior art taken as a whole does not show nor suggest wherein the refractive layer is a first refractive layer, further comprising: a second refractive layer covering the quantum dot layer and having a fourth refractive index, r4, that is lower than the third refractive index with respect to claim(s) 5, as specifically called for in the claimed combinations.

 Conclusion